 New York City’s juvenile system has shrunk rapidly since Franco was hired in 2014 by former Commissioner Gladys Carrión.
 According to city data, youth detention admissions plummeted 32 percent through the first three fiscal years of Franco’s tenure, in line with long-running statewide trends and declining youth arrests.
 Franco was retained by Carrión’s successor David Hansell — appointed atop ACS in early 2017 — to continue moving the system in a rehabilitation-oriented, pro-social direction for youth.

 One of the most high-profile moments of Franco’s time with ACS came after Governor Andrew Cuomo (D) signed the Raise the Age law, requiring all 16- and 17-year-olds to be moved out of the adult jail facilities on Riker’s Island by last October 1.
 Riker’s Department of Corrections guards followed those teens to Horizon Juvenile Center in the Bronx as part of a temporary joint management arrangement with ACS.
 A steady stream of reports soon after the transfer detailed rampant violence between guards and youth in Horizon.
 ACS Commissioner David Hansell has pushed back the date for ACS taking full control of the facility, and corrections guard unions continue to blast the city’s handling of the facility.
-City sources in Horizon told The Chronicle Franco has been on site near-daily at times to manage the situation.
+City sources in Horizon told The Imprint Franco has been on site near-daily at times to manage the situation.

 “Last October was hard even with him there, so we are just going to have to be vigilant moving forward,” said one person who works with youth in Horizon.
 This person requested anonymity in order to speak candidly about the Bronx facility whose staff they collaborate with.